HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Generally, you should change the HEPA filter in your air purifier every 6 months.
 Depending on how often you use your air purifier and how dirty the air in your home is, you may need to change the filter more or less often.

-Changing the filter in your air purifier is necessary to maintain its the air purifiers effectiveness.
+Changing the filter in your air purifier is necessary to maintain the air purifier’s effectiveness.
 If you don’t change the filter, it will reduce the airflow through the air purifier.
 Lower airflow means that it will take longer for the air purifier to remove particles from your room’s air.

 Air purifier pre-filters